leetvr/hy/docs/source/tutorial/getting-started.rst

 defining your world.
 Before we move on to the next stage of the tutorial, it’s worth taking a brief look at the files that have been created for you.

-Open up a terminal and list the ``CaptureTheCrab`` directory:
+Open up a terminal and list the ``CaptureTheFlag`` directory:

 .. code-block:: console

-    $ tree -F CaptureTheCrab
+    $ tree -F CaptureTheFlag
-    CaptureTheCrab/
+    CaptureTheFlag/
     ├── blocktypes/
     │   └── asphalt/
     │      └── asphalt.ts